 Current Policies & Procedures

-We kindly ask all visitors to our Newburgh office to please wear a mask for the entire duration of your stay.
+As of July 07/01/2023, our office continues to enforce all individuals to wear masks within the office for the entire duration of their stay.
 Our facilities are clean and safe, so help us maintain a safe environment for all.

 Did you know that the U.S. government is giving out free COVID-19 self-test kits?
 Click here to learn more.

 Shortness of Breath

 Many of our patients who have had one or more of the above symptoms have reported to us they range from being mild to severe.
 Symptoms may appear 2-14 days after exposure to the virus.

 The above list of symptoms is not all-inclusive.
 Please remember to either consult your Cross Valley Health & Medicine medical practitioner, or your primary care provider (PCP) if you develop any of these symptoms.